Robert Hichens (sailor)

 Robert Hichens (16 September 1882 – 23 September 1940) was a British sailor who was part of the deck crew on board the RMS Titanic when she sank on her maiden voyage on 15 April 1912.
 He was one of seven quartermasters on board the vessel and was at the ship's wheel when the Titanic struck the iceberg.
-He was in charge of Lifeboat #6, where he refused to return to rescue people from the water according to several accounts of those on the boat, including Margaret Brown, who argued with him throughout the early morning.
+He was in charge of Lifeboat No. 6, where he refused to return to rescue people from the water due to fear of the boat being sucked into the ocean with the huge suction created by the Titanic, or swamped by other floating passengers.
+According to several accounts of those on the boat, including Margaret Brown, who argued with him throughout the early morning, Lifeboat 6 did not return to save other passengers from the waters.
 In 1906, he married Florence Mortimore in Devon, England; when he registered for duty aboard the Titanic, his listed address was in Southampton, where he lived with his wife and two children.

 Titanic

 Hichens gained notoriety after the disaster because of his conduct in Lifeboat No. 6, of which he was in command.
-Passengers accused him of refusing to go back to rescue people from the water after the ship sank, that he called the people in the water "stiffs," and that he constantly criticised those at the oars while he was manning the rudder.
+Passengers accused him of refusing to go back to rescue people from the water after the ship sank, that he called the people in the water "stiffs", and that he constantly criticised those at the oars while he was manning the rudder.
 Hichens was later to testify at the United States Senate inquiry that he had never used the words "stiffs" and that he had other words to describe bodies.
 He would also testify to have been given direct orders by second mate Charles Lightoller and Captain Edward Smith to row to where a light could be seen (a steamer they thought) on the port bow, drop off the passengers and return.
-Later it was alleged that he complained that the lifeboat was going to drift for days before any rescue came.
-At least two boat 6 passengers publicly accused Hichens of being drunk: Major Arthur Godfrey Peuchen and Mrs Lucian Philip Smith.
+Later, it was alleged that he complained that the lifeboat was going to drift for days before any rescue came.
+At least two Lifeboat No. 6 passengers publicly accused Hichens of being drunk: Major Arthur Godfrey Peuchen and Mrs Lucian Philip Smith.

-When the RMS Carpathia came to rescue Titanic's survivors he said that the ship was not there to rescue them, but to pick up the bodies of the dead.
-By this time the other people in the lifeboat had lost patience with Hichens.
+When the RMS Carpathia came to rescue Titanic's survivors, he said that the ship was not there to rescue them, but to pick up the bodies of the dead.
+By this time, the other people in the lifeboat had lost patience with Hichens.
 Although Hichens protested, Denver millionaire Margaret "Molly" Brown told the others to start rowing to keep warm.
 After a last attempt by Hichens to keep control of the lifeboat, Brown threatened to throw him overboard.
 These events would later end up being depicted in the Broadway musical and film, The Unsinkable Molly Brown.
-During the US inquiry into the disaster, Hichens denied the accounts by the passengers and crew in lifeboat 6.
+During the US inquiry into the disaster, Hichens denied the accounts by the passengers and crew in Lifeboat No. 6.
 He had been initially concerned about the suction from the Titanic and later by the fact that being a mile away from the wreck, with no compass and in complete darkness, they had no way of returning to the stricken vessel.